-Ministry of Education, Sports & Culture (MESC)
+Ministry of Education & Culture (MEC)

-The MESC's vision is "a quality holistic education system that recognizes the spirituals, cultural, intellectual and physical potential of all participants, enablingthem to make fulfilling life choices".
+The MEC's vision is "a quality holistic education system that recognizes and realizes the spirituals, cultural, intellectual and physical potential of all participants, enabling them to make fulfilling life choices.

 Early Childhood Education [ECE] is provided mainly by Non-Governmental Organizations [NGO] under the auspices of the National Council for Early Childhood Education of Samoa [NCECES].
 Government provides an annual per capita grant to registered ECE's as well as providing professional development support for ECE teachers in delivering curriculum.
-Additional resources for ECE Centers such as roll calls, curriculum statements and teacher manuals are also provided by Government through the Ministry of Education, Sports and Culture.
-Attendance of a four-year-old is now compulsory under the Education Amendment Act 2019, where all 4 years old student in Samoa should enroll in an ECE Center.
+Additional resources for ECE Centers such as roll calls, curriculum statements and teacher manuals are also provided by Government through the Ministry of Education and Culture.
+Attendance of a four-year-old is now compulsory under the Education Amendment Act 2019, where all 4-year-old students in Samoa should enroll in an ECE Center.

 Education in Samoa is compulsory from ages 4-16 years old.
-The Government of Samoa provides a One Government Grant (OGG) which services all schools in Samoa, including Early Childhood Education Centers, Primary, Secondary and Special Schools, in order to support the improvement of teaching and learning across all domain areas of the Minimum Service Standards
+The Government of Samoa provides a One Government Grant (OGG) which services all schools in Samoa, including Early Childhood Education Centers, Primary, Secondary and Special Schools, in order to support the improvement of teaching and learning across all domain areas of the Minimum Service Standards.

-For more information, please contact: The Chief Executive Officer, Ministry of Education, Sports & Culture Telephone: (685) 64600, Website: www.mesc.gov.ws
+For more information, please contact: The Chief Executive Officer, Ministry of Education & Culture Telephone: (685) 64600, Website: www.mec.gov.ws.